top of page

 Things I Wish Kerala Would Do Better

 There are only two issues that bother me when I am in Kerala.
 The first is litter, as with most of India, littering is so widely accepted by locals that most natural places are filled with it.
-It is something you just had to choose to turn a blind eye to, and hopefully, with time and a change of attitude Keralites will stop littering their beautiful home.
+It is something you just had to choose to turn a blind eye to, and hopefully, with the announcement from the government to "make Kerala trash-free by March 2025" - things will change for the better.

 The second is dogs.
 Much of India has an exemplary attitude towards the treatment of street dogs, but for some reason, many people of Kerala (not all of them) do not have any love for strays.
 Some people are scared of Rabies, which is valid, but don't seem to consider that well-fed dogs are easily caught to be sterilised and vaccinated, and are happy, fat, and less aggressive and territorial overall.